The Katla Ice Cave Honest Review: Risky But Worth It

 What Is The Katla Ice Cave?

 The Katla ice cave is in the Kötlujökull glacier (which is from the Mýrdalsjökull glacier, fourth largest in Iceland!).
+And the Kötlujökull glacier conveniently sits ON TOP of the Katla volcano!

 Because the glacier sits above an active volcano, the lava erupts into glacier ice and then turns into ash.
-The ash then falls and becomes compressed by ice.
+The ash then falls and becomes compressed by ice giving you beautiful blue and black layers of ice.

-P.S. the Katla volcano is also why you get the black sand and dirt in the South of Iceland.
+Did you know: the Katla volcano is also why you get the black sand and dirt in the South of Iceland.

 The Cave Is Constantly Changing – It’s Always A New Experience

+Glaciers are always melting, which means, this Iceland ice cave is constantly changing.
 The Kötlujökull glacier recedes about 35 m a year.
 To put that into perspective, when they started this Iceland ice cave tour in 2019, the cave started at the parking lot.
-Now it’s about a 10 minute walk away.
+It’s about a 10 minute walk away when I visited in 2023.

 Do You Need A Tour Group To Visit The Katla Ice Caves?

-Technically no. The Katla ice caves are completely open to the public and free to access.
+Technically you don’t need a tour to visit the Katla Ice Caves, they are completely open to the public and free to access.
+But should you go on an organized tour, yes.

 It’s All Around Safer To Go On An Iceland Ice Cave Tour…